summa-tx/coins/README.md

 1. Define an `Error` type to handle your errors.
   1. This should contain any errors that can occur while interacting with your transaction.
-  1. See `rmn_btc::types::transactions::TxError` for an example.
+  1. See `bitcoins::types::transactions::TxError` for an example.
 1. Define a `SighashArgs` type for your transaction.
   1. This struct should carry all the information needed to calculate the hash of your transaction that is signed.